-We are currently updating our Asthma register.
-Please would you up-date the information regarding your daughter so we can ensure our school records are accurate.
+We are currently updating our asthma register.
+Please update the information regarding your daughter so we can ensure our school records are accurate.

 We currently hold a number of emergency salbutamol reliever inhalers on site.
 This is a precautionary measure.
 You still need to provide your daughter with their own inhaler and spacer as prescribed.
 If you do not wish for us to use the school inhaler in an emergency, please fill in the details below and return to school as soon as possible.